Written by Kristen Legg

 With her work as co-curator for New Dance Cinema from 1999 to 2003, her inclusion on Dance for Camera (First Run Features 2003), and over a half-dozen short dance films, Dayna Hanson is no newcomer to the silver screen.

-Since then, she has directed, performed in, and produced innovative work for the camera.
-She now sits perched, ready to become one of Seattle’s biggest names in dance film with her feature film, Improvement Club, which is currently in post-production.
+’s biggest names in dance film with her feature film, Improvement Club, which is currently in post-production.
+Seattle

 When Hanson was given the opportunity to produce her full-length stage work, Gloria’s Cause, at On the Boards in December 2010, she decided to sequence Improvement Club after the live work, drawing material (conceptual as well as filmed footage) from the stage performance.
 Gloria’s Cause was a non-linear deconstruction of the American Revolution mixing dance, theatre, and live music with absurd, yet intensely passionate, characters who grappled with the dissonance felt from conflicting ideas on what it is to be American.
 In all, this collaborative work took over 400 hours of rehearsals and workshopping to get right.
 By the time Gloria’s Causepremiered, a whole story had played out, which became the outline for Improvement Club.